Dustin00/FSM47/README.md

           // You then use SubReturn to exit that Substate and return to whatever state you came from
           // In this example, you can Clear from Stopped, Playing, and Paused .On(FsmEvents.ClearConsole).GoSub(States.SubClearing)
+		  // This indicates you will pass a json parameter with your event:
+          .On(FsmEvents.SetVolume).WithJson().GoSub(States.UpdateVolume) // .Act(FsmEvents.SetVolume, jsonData)
         .In(States.Playing)
           .EntryAction(PlayEnterEvent)
           .ExitAction(PlayExitEvent)